 University Health Services is subsidized by the assessment of a student health fee.
 Accordingly, only eligible members of the University community may receive services at University Health Services.
 Members eligible to receive services from University Health Services include:

 1. Students.
 For purposes of this Policy, a student is defined as a currently enrolled Florida State University student subject to the assessment of the health fee at the time medical services are to be rendered.

-2. Spouses of eligible students.

-3. Minor dependents (age 13 and above) of eligible students.
+A one semester grace period is available for students enrolled in the immediate past term, allowing the student to continue to receive services.

-4. Students at the University’s Center for Intensive English Studies and other University affiliated organizations.
+2. Students at the University’s Center for Intensive English Studies and other University affiliated organizations.

-5. Purchasers of the TCC-FSU Pass.

-6. FSU visitors.
-Visitors include, but are not limited to, parents, campers (13 years and older) and other authorized guests of the University.
+3. FSU visitors.
+Visitors include, but are not limited to, parents, minor dependents or spouses of eligible students, campers (13 years and older) and other authorized guests of the University.
 Treatment of visitors is limited to minor illness or injury.
 More serious complaints will be stabilized and the visitor referred accordingly.

 7. Eligible minors, as defined above, must be accompanied by either a parent or legal guardian.
 If the minor is accompanied by someone other than a parent or legal guardian, a signed consent form with the parent/legal guardian’s signature is required prior to treatment.